rocketcode-dev/content/content/draft/every-api-connect/every-api-connect.md

 {{{activationLink}}}
 ```

 It reads a lot like the extended warrantee call.
 Replace these notifications with branded messages and specific information.
 Add your company logo.
 Instead of "the administrator", name the actual administration team.
 Add a link to the admin team's intranet site.
-All of these things not only communicate that these notifications are important and intentional and they come from you.
-They also put a professional face on what is, for most of your users, their first interaction with API Connect.
+All of these communicate that these notifications are important and intentional and they come from you, but they also put a professional face on what is, for most of your users, their first interaction with API Connect.

 ## Health-check Endpoints